 After the Romans left the baths fell into disuse, and they were partially destroyed.
 However, a new bath, supposedly with curative properties, was built inside the Roman remains in the 12th century.
 Another new bath was created nearby in the 16th century.

 During the Regency period spas became very fashionable, and Bath was foremost in this tradition.
 Leading architects of the time remodelled the city and designed new buildings in the neoclassical style around the baths.
 These included the Pump Room, where the leisured classes would meet and enjoy the health benefits of drinking the water.

 This was the Bath that was immortalised by Jane Austen in her novels.
 In fact it remained possible to bathe in the Roman baths until the 1970s, when the water was declared unsafe.
-Today visitors can tour the Roman baths, drink the spa water in the Pump Room, or bathe in the newly created Thermae Bath Spa.
+Today visitors can tour the Roman Baths, drink the spa water and enjoy a meal in the Pump Room, or bathe in the newly created Thermae Bath Spa.
 The whole city of Bath, including the spa complex, became a UNESCO World Heritage Site in 1987.

 This is the only Roman bath-house I know of that is still fed by the original hot springs.
 In terms of preservation and visual impact, I would say that it is one of the best Roman sites I’ve seen anywhere in Britain.
 It is no wonder that the baths continue to attract tourists (around a million visitors a year), just as they did in Roman times.